nodeschool/madrid/firstgathering.md

-# First Gathering of NodeSchool Madrid
+# First Gathering of NodeSchool Madrid (2015-03-03)

-On 2015-03-03 the first meatspace gathering of the Madrid chapter of NodeSchool was held, under the umbrella of [Node.js Madrid](http://www.meetup.com/Node-js-Madrid/): the local Meetup for Node.js devs, which I also organize.
+On March 3rd 2015 the first meatspace gathering of the Madrid chapter of NodeSchool was held, under the umbrella of [Node.js Madrid](http://www.meetup.com/Node-js-Madrid/): the local Meetup for Node.js devs, which I also organize.